habanoz/habanoz-tech-blog/_posts/2020-10-26-leetcode-longest-substring-without-repeating-characters.md

 ```

 ## Solution
-A sliding window [i,j] is used to keep substrings which having unique chars.
-A char array ca is used to store the index value (ci) where a char is found.
+A sliding window [i,j] is used to keep a substring having unique chars.
+A char array (ca) is used to store the index value (ci) where a char (c) is found.
 At each iteration j is incremented.
 If the next char in the string is already present withing the sliding window at index ci, start index (i) is set to ci+1.

 ## Implementation